castorini/anserini/docs/experiments-wt.md

 ```
 nohup sh target/appassembler/bin/IndexCollection -collection WtCollection \
  -input /path/to/wt_collection/ -generator JsoupGenerator \
- -index lucene-index.wt.pos -threads 32 -positions -optimize > log.wt.cnt+pos &
+ -index lucene-index.wt.pos -threads 32 -storePositions -optimize > log.wt.cnt+pos &
 ```

 The directory `/path/to/wt/` should be the root directory of WT collection, i.e., `ls /path/to/wt/` should bring up a bunch of subdirectories, `WTX001` to `WTX104` (for WT10G) or `Wt0.tar.gz` to `Wt2.tar.gz` (for WT2G).
-The command above builds a standard positional index (`-positions`) that's optimized into a single segment (`-optimize`).
+The command above builds a standard positional index (`-storePositions`) that's optimized into a single segment (`-optimize`).
 If you also want to store document vectors (e.g., for query expansion), add the `-docvectors` option.

 **Search**: